kevinveeder/nfl-fantasy-predictor-pt2/README.md

 ## Champions Rise...

 *Because fantasy football deserves more than just basic stats.
-This isn't your average linear regression anymore.*
+This isn't your average league anymore.*

-**Good luck drafting, friends!**
+**Good luck!**